ishanpranav/advent-of-code-2023/cstyle.md

 semantics (classes).
 - Never use type definitions for structs with pass-by-value semantics, not even to obscure pointers.

+Do not use user-defined type definitions within struct definitions themselves.

 ### Reference semantics